Vic Hayes

-Victor "Vic" Hayes (born July 31, 1941 Surabaya, Dutch East Indies) is a former Senior Research Fellow at the Delft University of Technology.
-His role in establishing and chairing the IEEE 802.11 Standards Working Group for Wireless Local Area Networks has led to him being referred to by some as the "Father of Wi-Fi".
+Victor "Vic" Hayes (born July 31, 1941, in Surabaya, Dutch East Indies) is a former senior research fellow at the Delft University of Technology.
+Hayes chaired the IEEE 802.11 Standards Working Group for Wireless Local Area Networks from its inception in 1990 until 2000.
+His role in establishing and leading the group has led to him being referred to by some as the "Father of Wi-Fi".